Atithi Tum Kab Jaoge?: Box office

 Atithi Tum Kab Jaoge had an "average" opening at the box office, and took about a 35% opening, which is a typical trend for films in the family comedy/drama genre.
 The collections picked up through good word of mouth and sustained well at the box office for eight weeks despite competition from other films and IPL cricket tournament held during the same time.
 The film worked well with family audiences but did not find a large youth audience.
 The film did a domestic gross of ₹ 390 million.
 It was declared an average grosser by Box Office India.

 Music

-The songs featured in the movie are composed by Amit Mishra and Pritam Chakraborty while the lyrics are by Irshad Kamil.
+The songs featured in the film are composed by Amit Mishra and Pritam Chakraborty while the lyrics are written by Irshad Kamil.
 The film score was composed by Sanjoy Chowdhury.
 The soundtrack was released on 20 February 2010.
 "Aaja Aaja" and its remix are composed by Pritam while the rest were by Amit Mishra.

 Adaptation

-Author and cartoonist Abid Surti has sued makers of Atithi Tum Kab Jaoge claiming that story is directly lifted from his Gujarati novel Bauter Varas No Babo published in 1976, which was later translated in Hindi as Bahatar Saal Ka Baccha.
+Author and cartoonist Abid Surti has sued makers of Atithi Tum Kab Jaoge claiming that the story is directly lifted from his Gujarati novel Bauter Varas No Babo published in 1976, which was later translated in Hindi as Bahatar Saal Ka Baccha.
 He has filed a case with The Film Writers Association (FWA) and has demanded Rs 11.5 million as compensation, the case is still pending judgment.